balamrd/File-Transfer/README.md

 ## How to use

-1. Place the file (with an extension) into the Data folder
+1. Place the file (with an extension) (not a folder) into the Data folder
-2. Run the Server file with the PC containing the file
+2. Run the CAserver.py with the PC containing the file
-3. Run the Client file with the PC receiving the file
+3. Run the CAclientNP.py/CAclientP.py with the PC receiving the file (another PC)
 4. Key in the IP address that appears on the Server program into the Client program